 e: firstname.lastname@example.org | p:502.589.0084 ext 316

 Mera Kathryn Corlett began her work the company as a member of the Blue Apple Players touring company in 2011.
 As an Artistic Associate for Commonwealth Theatre Center she has written three original plays for young audiences, directed the past three StoryTime Theatre touring productions, and directed last year’s Young Company show.
 Mera Kathryn’s focus in the Outreach Department has primarily been programming that serves Early Childhood and Elementary age learners.
 In the Conservatory she teaches Imagination, Studio and the Musical Theatre curriculum for Performance level students.
 Prior to her work with the company, she worked for Kentucky Shakespeare as a touring actor, workshop facilitator, and lead teacher for Camp Shakespeare.
 Mera Kathryn is active in the Louisville theatre community and has appeared with many local companies throughout the city.
 Upon graduating Cum Laude from Hanover College with degrees in theatre and theology, she received the Henry C. Long Citation for Scholarship and General Excellence, the most distinguished award a female graduate can receive.

 Associate Artistic Director – Hallie Dizdarevic

-Hallie has worked with Walden Theatre since 2006, and joined the team at Blue Apple Players in 2008, and now with CTC she teaches Imagination, Improv, Studio, and at the advanced levels on Tuesdays and Thursdays and PreK-12 workshops in the Blue Apple Outreach program.
-This season, Hallie will be directing Euripides’ anti-war masterpiece The Trojan Women, and will also be playing the role of Elizabeth Proctor in The Crucible.
-Additional Walden Conservatory directing credits include: A Bright Room Called Day, Kafka’s Metamorphosis, The Beaux’ Stratagem, Harvey, Six Characters in Search of an Author, Connecting Cultures 2013 & 2014, Quilters, A Night of Poe (with the Young Company), and many Summer Academy and Jr. Academy shows.
+Hallie has worked with Walden Theatre since 2006, joined the team at Blue Apple Players in 2008, and now with CTC she teaches Imagination, Improv, Studio, and at the advanced levels on Tuesdays and Thursdays and PreK-12 workshops in the Blue Apple Outreach program.
+This season, Hallie will be directing Macbeth in the Young American Shakespeare Festival.
+Additional Walden Conservatory directing credits include: The Trojan Women, A Bright Room Called Day, Kafka’s Metamorphosis, The Beaux’ Stratagem, Harvey, Six Characters in Search of an Author, Connecting Cultures 2013 & 2014, Quilters, A Night of Poe (with the Young Company), and many Summer Academy and Jr. Academy shows.
 Hallie is a proud Walden Theatre alumna, and she holds a B.F.A. in Theatre Arts from The University of the Arts in Philadelphia.